 - Land Registry or leasehold title documents for CGT base-cost evidence on eventual disposal.

-- Where claiming partial business-rates relief, an availability-and-actual-let calendar evidencing the 140 days available and 70 days actually let.
+- If you claim partial business-rates relief, an availability-and-actual-let calendar evidencing the 140 days available and 70 days actually let.

-Insufficient records exposes the host to Schedule 24 FA 2007 inaccuracy penalty (up to 30 percent of potential lost revenue for non-deliberate, 70 percent for deliberate-but-not-concealed, 100 percent for deliberate-and-concealed).
-The single most common record-keeping failure on Airbnb operations is the absence of a monthly OTA-statement-to-ledger reconciliation file note.
-The note does not need to be elaborate; it does need to exist.
+Thin records expose you to a Schedule 24 FA 2007 inaccuracy penalty: up to 30 percent of potential lost revenue for non-deliberate, 70 percent for deliberate-but-not-concealed, 100 percent for deliberate-and-concealed.
+The failure we see most often is a missing monthly OTA-statement-to-ledger reconciliation file note.
+It does not need to be elaborate; it does need to exist.

 Exit Options: The Four-Route Decision Tree

 - Continue as investment and transfer to family later.
 CGT on transfer under TCGA 1992 s.17 at connected-party market value.
-Holdover relief under s.165 not available because investment-side property does not qualify for business-asset holdover.
-IHT planning by gift-with-holdover unavailable.
-Business Property Relief on death not available for serviced accommodation following the Pawson trajectory; see our serviced accommodation BPR eligibility (Pawson test) coverage.
+Holdover relief under s.165 is not available, because investment-side property does not qualify for business-asset holdover, so you cannot gift it with holdover for IHT planning.
+Business Property Relief on death is not available for serviced accommodation following the Pawson trajectory; the detail sits in serviced accommodation BPR eligibility (Pawson test).

 - Convert to BTL.
-Lower receipts, lower management overhead, standard property-income regime aligned to other landlords.
-Most economic for one- or two-property hosts where the location supports both modes.
-The decision matrix sits at our serviced accommodation versus buy-to-let tax comparison (2026) page.
+Lower receipts, lower management overhead, and the standard property-income regime that other landlords sit on.
+Most economic if you hold one or two properties in a location that supports both modes.
+For the side-by-side, see serviced accommodation versus buy-to-let tax comparison (2026).

 - Sell.
-CGT at 24 percent residential rate on the gain (18 percent within basic-rate band).
+CGT at 24 percent residential rate on the gain (18 percent within the basic-rate band).
 60-day in-year reporting under TCGA 1992 Sch 2 paras 6 to 12 (extended from 30 days by FA 2022 s.23).
-PPR not available unless the property was ever a main residence.
+No PPR unless the property was at some point your main residence.

 - Scale into the trading side of §28.
 Add properties, services and staff.
-Cross into trading under CTA 2010 Part 8ZB and ITA 2007 Part 9A, supported by the badges-of-trade case-law (Marson v Morton, Salt v Chamberlain, West v Phillips).
-Recovers AIA on plant and machinery, opens trade-loss relief routes, restores pension-relevant earnings treatment, and treats the LURA s.80 premium as a deductible business cost.
-Most viable for ten-plus property professional operators with in-house staff.
+You cross into trading under CTA 2010 Part 8ZB and ITA 2007 Part 9A, backed by the badges-of-trade case-law (Marson v Morton, Salt v Chamberlain, West v Phillips).
+That recovers AIA on plant and machinery, opens trade-loss relief routes, restores pension-relevant earnings treatment, and lets you treat the LURA s.80 premium as a deductible business cost.
+Most viable if you run ten-plus properties as a professional operation with in-house staff.

-The exit decision is rarely urgent at the property level but is materially shaped by the host's wider tax position (other income, marginal rate, IHT exposure, succession plans).
-A properly modelled exit decision typically includes a sensitivity on the next 5 to 10 years of expected rental margin against the post-FHL tax architecture rather than only on the value at point of sale.
-The C4 sibling page at Airbnb after the pandemic walks the policy-and-market arc that shaped the current position; this handbook walks the operational picture; together they cover the strategic ground for hosts who have stayed in operation through the 2020 to 2026 transition.
+The exit decision is rarely urgent at the property level, but your wider tax position shapes it heavily: other income, marginal rate, IHT exposure, succession plans.
+Model it on a sensitivity over the next 5 to 10 years of expected rental margin against the post-FHL tax architecture, not just on the value at point of sale.
+For the policy-and-market arc that shaped where you are now, Airbnb after the pandemic sets out what changed across the 2020 to 2026 transition.